dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 [Narwhal & Tusk](https://arxiv.org/abs/2105.11827),
 [DAG-rider](https://arxiv.org/abs/2102.08325), and
 [Bullshark](https://arxiv.org/abs/2201.05677").
-If you are like me, you might feel that these solutions are a bit overdone, since the DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast.
+If you are like me, you might feel that these solutions are a bit overdone: they all contain multiple purpose-built DAG layers, and in all of them DAG transmissions are blocked on input from the Consensus protocol, potentially hampering throughput.
+Since the DAG already solves ninety percent of the BFT Consensus problem by supporting reliable, causally ordered broadcast, it seems that we should be able to do better.

-In this post, I will provide a simple -- quite possibly the simplest and the most efficient -- DAG-riding BFT Consensus solution, **Fin**, for the partial synchrony model.
+In this post, I will illustrate a simple -- quite possibly the simplest and the most efficient -- DAG-riding BFT Consensus solution, **Fin**, for the partial synchrony model.
-In Fin, views consist of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
+Fin views consist of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
 Both proposals and votes are cast by parties simply setting a single value inside messages.
 Importantly and uniquely, DAG transmissions are never blocked on such values being injected, thus Fin operates without hampering DAG throughput whatsoever.